Cannabis Info

 How do I grow my own cannabis plants indoors?

 Cannabis plants require a lot of attention and very specific conditions to thrive.
-You’ll need an enclosed space where you can control light and humidity.
+To grow cannabis, you’ll need an enclosed space where you can control light and humidity.
 On average, indoor plants require 12 hours of light and 12 hours of darkness to promote flowering.
 Watering your indoor cannabis plants regularly with filtered water will help encourage growth.

 -